BenAuer2021/Reconstruction-Of-Simulated-Nuclear-Medicine-Acquisition-Scintigraphy-SPECT/README.md

 #field of view transaxial        : 613.7856 # optional (default is the half of the scanner radius)
 #field of view axial                : 613.7856 # optional (default is length of the scanner computed from the given parameters)
 ```
 As it can be seen the collimator specification (Resolution Recovery) are not modeled currently in CASTOR.
-The same CASTOR '.geom' can thus be used with the BrightView system equiped with multiple parrallel-hole collimators we created and available [here](https://github.com/BenAuer2021/Simulation-Of-Nuclear-Medicine-Imaging-Systems-Scintigraphy-SPECT/edit/main/README.md) to the extent that the radius of rotation (ROR) remain similar.
+The same CASTOR `.geom` can thus be used with the BrightView system equiped with multiple parrallel-hole collimators we created and available [here](https://github.com/BenAuer2021/Simulation-Of-Nuclear-Medicine-Imaging-Systems-Scintigraphy-SPECT/edit/main/README.md) to the extent that the radius of rotation (ROR) remain similar.

 For brain perfusion and DaT we use a ROR of 13.5 cm.
-However, for our quality control phantom simulation (Defrise, Jaszczak, Fillable Jaszczak, Derenzo) we used 22 cm ROR, the above line needs to be modified by 'scanner radius: 220.0, 220.0'.
-For our glioblastoma imaging benchmark we used 15.5 cm ROR, the above line  needs to be modified by 'scanner radius: 155.0, 155.0'.
-For our Bone imaging benchmark we used 41.25 cm ROR, the above line needs to be modified by 'scanner radius: 412.5, 412.5'.
-For our Lu-177 DOTATATE imaging benchmark we used 26.25 cm ROR, the above line needs to be modified by 'scanner radius: 262.5, 262.5'.
-We provide multiple '*.geom' files to be reconstructed for each of these scenario.
+However, for our quality control phantom simulation (Defrise, Jaszczak, Fillable Jaszczak, Derenzo) we used 22 cm ROR, the above line needs to be modified by `scanner radius: 220.0, 220.0`.
+For our glioblastoma imaging benchmark we used 15.5 cm ROR, the above line  needs to be modified by `scanner radius: 155.0, 155.0`.
+For our Bone imaging benchmark we used 41.25 cm ROR, the above line needs to be modified by `scanner radius: 412.5, 412.5`.
+For our Lu-177 DOTATATE imaging benchmark we used 26.25 cm ROR, the above line needs to be modified by `scanner radius: 262.5, 262.5`.
+We provide multiple `*.geom` files to be reconstructed for each of these scenario.

-Another argument `-t` or '-ot' can be provided to use only the primary photons (i.e. unscattered) based on the simulation, this gives a perfect scatter-corrected image to reconstruct and can be seen as a perfect scatter rejection technique.
+Another argument `-t` or `-ot` can be provided to use only the primary photons (i.e. unscattered) based on the simulation, this gives a perfect scatter-corrected image to reconstruct and can be seen as a perfect scatter rejection technique.
 However, reducing the number of counts will increase the overall noise in the reconstructed image.
 As we will see below, additional filtering can compensate for such effect.

 Running ```castor-GATErootToCastor-Photopeak``` executable  will generate a CASToR datafile (.Cdf) and header (.Cdh).
 For example,
 ```ruby